mngibso/book-finder/README.md

 **This is a work in progress**

 ## About
-Given a book title, searches Google books, Goodreads and Amazon to find similar books you may like.
+Given a book title, searches Google books, Goodreads and Amazon (soon) to find similar books you may like.

+## Live Demo
+A live demo of the `master` branch build : https://book-finder-apl.herokuapp.com/

 ## Getting Started
 1. Get the repository `git clone https://github.com/mngibso/book-finder.git`